 May 24, 1956 ~ Drummer, bandleader, songwriter Larry Blackmon born in New York, New York, USA ~ Founder, lead singer, frontman of Cameo, initially named the New York City Players in honor of the Ohio Players.
 Praised for the widely imitated snare drum sound as heard on hits such as Word Up and Candy.
 Blackmon also guested on albums by Ry Cooder (1987's Get Rhyth,) and Cyndi Lauper (1989's A Night To Remember) and co-produced Eddie Murphy's 1989 So Happy album

 May 24, 1955 ~ Singer, songwriter Rosanne Cash born in Memphis, Tennessee, USA ~ Daughter of Johnny Cash and Vivian Liberto Cash-Distin.
 Often classified as a country artist yet draws from a wide array of genres including folk, rock and blues.
 Released her eponymous Rosanne Cash debut album in 1978 and has recorded to critical acclaim and devoted fanbase since.
-Best known for her 1981 Seven Year Ache, which included the Billboard Country No.1 hits My Baby Thinks He's A Train, Blue Moon With A Heartache and the title track Seven Year Ache which also crossed over to the all-genre Billboard Hot 100.
+Best known for her 1981 Seven Year Ache album, which included the Billboard Country No.1 hits My Baby Thinks He's A Train, Blue Moon With Heartache and the title track Seven Year Ache which also crossed over to the all-genre Billboard Hot 100.
 Married to singer Rodney Crowell from 1979 to 1992, with whom she has three daughters.
-Cash is also an in-demand collaborator appearing on recordings by Guy Clark, Vince Gill, Lyle Lovett, Mary Chapin Carpenter, Marc Cohn, the Chieftains, and others
+Cash is also an in-demand collaborator appearing on recordings by Guy Clark, Vince Gill, Lyle Lovett, Mary Chapin Carpenter, Marc Cohn, and the Chieftains

 May 24, 1949 ~ Country songwriter, producer Don Cook, full name Don Kirby Cook, born in San Antonio, Texas, USA ~ Renowned songwriter.
 Artists who recorded songs written or co-written by Cook include Barbara Mandrell, Kenny Rogers (I Wish That I Could Hurt That Way Again), John Conlee (Lady Lay Down), Rex Allen Jr, the Oak Ridge Boys, Conway Twitty (In My Dreams), Lee Greenwood, Keith Whitley (I Get The Picture), Gary Morris, Michael Johnson, George Jones, John Schneider, Reba McEntire (Just Across The Rio Grande), George Strait, Michael Martin Murphey, Mark Collie, Brooks & Dunn, and others